KSF-Media/gitlab-dashboard/README.md

 ## Solution

-We quickly hacked together our own:
+We made a simple dashboard that lists all CI builds, together with their status, completion time, etc:

 ![Screenshot](/screenshot.png)

-This version has only a list (polling the APIs and updating every 30 seconds) of Pipelines across the Gitlab instance, but we are planning to implement the mockup view as well.
+We currently list _all_ the Pipelines on _all_ branches (polling the APIs and updating every 30s), but we'd like to implement also a simpler view that tracks the status of the `master` branch.

-PRs-welcome!
+This effort is tracked [here](https://github.com/KSF-Media/gitlab-dashboard/issues/13).

+We very much welcome PRs, if you'd like to contribute take a look at the [issue list](https://github.com/KSF-Media/gitlab-dashboard/issues) for Issues tagged with "Good first issue"!

 ## Demo